mak3r/micropython-esp32-dev/README.md

 These instructions are used to setup an M5StickC Plus device with pure micropython so one does not have to use prototyping environment blockly/uiflow.

 ## Build the container
-`docker build -t micropython /home/mark/dev/espressif/ -f micropython.dockerfile`
+`docker build -t esp32-micropython /home/mark/dev/espressif/ -f micropython.dockerfile`

 ## Run in the container
 `docker run -it --rm --name micropython --privileged -v /dev:/dev micropython:latest `